PlummersSoftwareLLC/HelloAssembly/README.md

 Current code is in the folder "Lasse"
 Original code in the folder "TinyOriginal"
+QRCode is dead code, was the exe embedded into a QRCode, kept just for posterity

 The goal of this project is to make the smallest possible application, without compression, that has the following features:
   - Runs a Windows message loop